Deadly tornadoes hit Alabama, leaving path of destruction

-More than 30 million Americans across the South face the threat of severe weather Thursday night, which has already spawned multiple deadly tornadoes.
-The series of damaging tornadoes sent sparks and debris flying across northeast Alabama.
+More than 30 million Americans across the South faced the threat of severe weather after multiple deadly tornadoes hit the region Thursday.
+They sent sparks and debris flying across northeast Alabama.

+A large tornado hit metropolitan Atlanta's Coweta County around midnight Friday, prompting a tornado emergency for the city of Newnan and surrounding areas.
+No deaths were reported.

-At least three people were killed by the storms in Calhoun County, Alabama, which is northeast of Birmingham.
-There are also reports of people trapped in flattened homes.
+At least five people were killed by storms Thursday in Calhoun County, Alabama, northeast of Birmingham.
+There were also reports of people trapped in flattened homes.

 Powerful winds uprooted trees and sent them crashing onto rooftops.
 Some of the worst damage happened at the Eagle Point subdivision in Shelby County, Alabama.
 Torn-off roofs revealed the insides of bedrooms and drone footage showed homeowners sifting through debris.